 (d) Seasonal Employees, regardless of hours worked, shall not be eligible for any Employee benefits, either active or retiree, contained in this Agreement, except that Seasonal Employees shall receive full time off with pay for the holidays listed in Article 27 that fall within their seasonal period of employment.
-Seasonal workers will, however, receive compensation at a rate of 1 and /2 times their current Basic Hourly Rate for each hour worked on holidays recognized in this Agreement.
+Seasonal workers will receive compensation at a rate of 1- and 1/2 two (2) times their current Basic Hourly Rate for each hour worked on those holidays recognized in this Agreement.
+Seasonal Employees will accrue one (1) hour of paid leave for every 50 hours worked.
+Unused paid leave will be converted into cash and paid to the Employee upon employment separation each season.
 The number of Seasonal Employees will not exceed 10% of the number of budgeted, full-time A.F.S.C.M.E. bargaining unit Employees for the given year.
 No full-time or permanent Employee covered by this Agreement will be displaced by a Seasonal Employee.

 (e) For Part-time Employees, the Employer shall contribute the full cost of the Part-time Employee's single health care coverage.
-Effective upon ratification of this Agreement by both parties, the Employer agrees to pay for the Part-Time Employees without claimed dependents pursuant to Section 21.1(a).
+Effective upon ratification of this Agreement by both parties, $t{\rm T}$ he Employer agrees to pay for the Part-Time Employees without claimed dependents pursuant to Section 21.1(a).
 Part-time Employees are not eligible for dependent (family) health care coverage.